vakila/automerge.github.io/docs/quickstart.md

 ## Saving the document

 If you provide a `Repo` with a `StorageAdapter` then it will save documents for use later.
-In the browser we might used IndexedDB:
+In the browser we used IndexedDB:

 ```js
 import { IndexedDBStorageAdapter } from "@automerge/automerge-repo-storage-indexeddb"